danthegoodman1/raftd/README.md

 Multi-group Raft as a daemon.

-Build a custom distributed storage service in any language on top of high performance multi-group Raft just by making a handful of HTTP endpoints.
+Build a custom bulletproof distributed storage service in any language on top of high performance multi-group Raft just by making a handful of HTTP endpoints.

 It manages all the complicated parts of raft like durable log management, log compaction, snapshotting and recovery.